 Outlook email encryption ensures that any email you send with Microsoft’s email client is encrypted before it leaves your computer.
-In this guide, we’re going to detail the multiple ways to use email encryption in Outlook, as well as why you may want to start using this feature whether it’s for business communications or personal use.
+In this guide, we’re going to detail how to encrypt email in Outlook, as well as why you may want to start using this feature whether it’s for business communications or personal use.

 Table of Contents

 - What are the benefits of encrypting emails?

 - 3 ways to encrypt emails in Outlook

 - Which encryption method is the best for you?

 Encryption is the securing of information when either at rest or in transit to a destination.
 When you use Outlook to encrypt an email, you are instructing the app to encode the email contents (body, attachments) and only allow the recipient(s) of the email to view it if they have the correct decoding mechanism (authentication).

 Email encryption ensures that only the intended audience (recipients) reads the message content of an email (from the sender).
 Think of it as using certified mail with snail mail.
 With encrypted email, we’re utilizing a sort of digital ID on both ends.